Sentient Media Writers’ Fellowship Program

 To apply, read this page and fill out the application form.
 Deadline for applications is June 30th.
 Applications are accepted on a rolling basis.

 What Our Program Provides

 - Mentorship: Our team will offer career advice in the journalism and animal welfare community, connecting fellows with a network across the movement for career building.

-- Community: Fellows are inducted into our community facebook page, where story leads, advice, and writers trainings are regularly offered.
+- Community: Fellows are added to our community Slack channel, where story leads, advice, and writers trainings are regularly offered.

 - Editing: Our team provides several rounds of professional editing for each piece sent our way.
 You will get to work with various members of the Sentient Media team, depending on the theme and topic you’re working on.

 - Placement: Our team will help you prepare pitches, network with editors, and identify opportunities to be published in mainstream outlets.
-For every article placed in an external outlet, we will donate $70 to an animal charity of your choosing.
+For every article placed in an external outlet, Sentient Media will donate $70 to an animal charity of your choosing.